Jose-1204/snake-game/README.md

 styles.css: Stylesheet that defines the visual design. server.js: A basic server to run the project locally.

-Cómo correr el proyecto.

-1. Clonar el repositorio.
+How to run the project.
+1. Clone the repository.

-2. Instalar dependencias.
+2. Install dependencies.
   npm install

-3. Compilar TypeScript.
+3. Compile TypeScript.
   tsc

+4. Raise the local server.
-4. Levantar el servidor local. node server.js
+  node server.js

-5. Abrir el juego.
+5. Open the game.